 - Is there plenty of fresh grass for your chickens to forage?

-If your chickens have a calm environment, food, water, and a clean – safe coop, they’ll most likely have no reason to escape.
-Except for the explorer-chicken, that is.
-She’ll find a way unless your fencing is up to scratch!
+I think if you provide your chicken with a calm environment, food, water, and a clean – safe coop, that they’ll have no reason to escape.

 Should I Clip the Wings of My Chickens?

 Clipping your chicken’s wings is a personal call.
 But, there is one danger of clipping the wings of your chicken.
 What happens if a hungry predator gets inside your yard – and then your chicken is unable to defend itself or fly away?

 If that happened, it would break my heart to see!
 So, I think that maybe it’s best to leave your chicken wings unclipped.
 The decision is yours.
 Regardless, I always advise that you supervise your chickens when outside of the coop.
 Watch over and guard your flock!

 Can I Buy Chickens Online?
 I Want to Buy Some Baby Chicks for My New Chicken Fence!

 Yes!
 Tractor Supply sells chickens in the spring.
 They have a ton of healthy chicks ready to buy online.
 They are adorable and looking for a family!